Create Wiki Articles

 Wikis store information alphabetically, making it easy to access and update.
 Some teams use wikis for project documentation and knowledge bases, and others for policies and procedures.
 Wikis can be used to organize and share information such as to-do lists, meeting notes, and observations, and to get feedback via the comments.
 Wikis allow multiple authors to collaborate on content, exchange edits, and compare drafts.

-Most communities use wiki articles for documentation, knowledge base articles, or policies and procedures.
+Most digital workplaces use wiki articles for documentation, knowledge base articles, or policies and procedures.
 These are typically displayed using the Title Index view, providing an alphabetical library of articles.

 How to add an article to a wiki